6 Important Things You Should Do Before You Sell Your Car

 Sell Your Car

-There’s more to selling your car than you might think but that’s not something that should make you feel overwhelmed.
+There’s more to selling your car than you might think, but that’s not something that should make you feel overwhelmed.
 Getting everything ready is just a matter of being organized and making sure you have all the boxes checked.
-Putting in some research to make sure things go smoothly will go a long way in relieving any stress related to selling your car.
+Putting in some research to make sure things go smoothly will go a long way toward relieving any stress related to selling your car.

 1. Clean, Clean, Clean (And Then Clean Some More)